dmccuskey/lua-error/README.md

 #### try(), catch(), finally() ####

 This function trio is the backbone of awesome error handling.
 The following is the basic structure using all three of the functions.
-It was chosen for its readability.

 Note: in the example below, `<func ref>` represents a function reference, for example: `function() -- do stuff end`.

 ```
 try{
   <func ref>,

   catch{
     <func ref>
   },

   finally{
     <func ref>
   }